Burd3n/30-Days-Of-Python/old_files/readme.md

 ![Visual studio Code](images/vscode_ui.png)

-Create a folder name 30DaysOfPython on your desktop.
+Create a folder name 30lessonsOfPython on your desktop.
 Then open it using visual studio code.

 ![Opening Project on Visual studio](./images/how_to_open_project_on_vscode.png)

 ![Opening a project](./images/opening_project.png)

-After you opened you can create file and folder inside the your project directory which is 30DaysOfPython.
+After you opened you can create file and folder inside the your project directory which is 30lessonsOfPython.
 As you can see below, I have created the very first file, helloworld.py.
 You can do the same.

 ![Creating a python file](./images/helloworld.png)

-After a long day of coding, you want to close your code editor, right ?.
+After a long lesson of coding, you want to close your code editor, right ?.
 This is how you will close the opened project.

 ![Closing project](./images/closing_opened_project.png)